-Property Description AuthenticationMethod {auto or kerberos or ntlm or userIdPassword}.
-Determines which authentication method the driver uses when establishing a connection.
-If set to auto (the default), the driver uses SQL Server authentication, Kerberos authentication, or NTLM authentication when establishing a connection.
-The driver selects an authentication method based on a combination of criteria, such as whether the application provides a user ID, the driver is running on a Windows platform, and the driver can load the DLL required for NTLM authentication.
-See Section 6.8.1, "Using the AuthenticationMethod Property" for more information about using the default value.
-If set to kerberos, the driver uses Kerberos authentication.
-The driver ignores any user ID or password specified.
-This value is supported only when connecting to Microsoft SQL Server 2000 or higher.
-If set to ntlm, the driver uses NTLM authentication if the DLL required for NTLM authentication can be loaded.
-If the driver cannot load the DLL, the driver throws an exception.
-The driver ignores any user ID or password specified.
-If set to userIdPassword, the driver uses SQL Server authentication when establishing a connection.
-If a user ID is not specified, the driver throws an exception.
-The User property provides the user ID.
-The Password property provides the password.
-Note: The values type4, type2, and none are deprecated, but are recognized for backward compatibility.
-We recommend that you use the kerberos, ntlm, and userIdPassword value, respectively, instead.
-See Section 6.8, "Authentication" for more information about using authentication with the SQL Server driver.
-CodePageOverride (OPTIONAL) Specifies the code page the driver uses when converting character data.
+Property Description ClientHostName The host name, or workstation ID, of the client machine to be stored in the database.
+For Microsoft SQL Server 2000 and higher, this value sets the hostname value of the sysprocesses table in the database.
+For Microsoft SQL Server 7, this value is stored locally.
+This value is used for database administration/monitoring purposes.
+Valid Values: string where string is the host name of the client machine.
+NOTE: Your database may impose character length restrictions on the value.
+If the value exceeds a restriction, the driver truncates it.
+Default: empty string Data Typ:e String Alias: WSID property CodePageOverride Specifies the code page the driver uses when converting character data.
 The specified code page overrides the default database code page.
 All character data retrieved from or written to the database is converted using the specified code page.
 The value must be a string containing the name of a valid code page supported by your JVM, for example, CodePageOverride=CP950.
 By default, the driver automatically determines which code page to use to convert Character data.
 Use this property only if you need to change the driver's default behavior.
 If a value is set for the CodePageOverride property and the SendStringParametersAsUnicode property is set to true, the driver ignores the property and generates a warning.
 The driver always sends parameters using the code page specified by CodePageOverride if this property is specified.